SymfonyCasts/symfony7/sfcasts/part-entity.md

 will be a string and won't be nullable, `price` will be an integer (in credits, of course), and also won't be nullable.
-Lastly, add a `notes` field which will be a `text` type (so it can be longer), and will be nullable.
-Once you've added these fields, create a new migration for our new entity by copying and pasting `symfony console make:migration`.
+Lastly, add a `notes` field which will be a `text` type (so it can be longer), and *will* be nullable.
+Once you've added these fields, create a new migration for the entity by copying and pasting `symfony console make:migration`.

 ## Running Migrations and Adding Timestamps

-Now, if you check out your migrations, you'll see the new one we just created.
-I cleaned up the old migrations from the previous project, so this one is all about `StarshipPart`.
+Now, if you check out your migrations, you'll see just the new one we
+created: I cleaned up the old migrations from the last course.
+So this one is all about `StarshipPart`.
 Run it with:

 ```terminal
 symfony console doctrine:migrations:migrate
 ```

 The table is in the database!
-But there are two fields that I like to add to all my entities: `createdAt` and `updatedAt`.
+But there are two fields that I like to add to *all* my entities: `createdAt` and `updatedAt`.
 You can see these inside of `Starship`, under `TimestampableEntity`.
-Let's copy that, and paste it right on top of `StarshipPart`.
-Both properties are automatically set thsnks to a library we installed in the last tutorial.
-And because Since we've added two new fields, we need to run
+Copy that, and paste right on top of `StarshipPart`.
+Both properties are automatically set thanks to a library we installed in the last tutorial.
+And because we added two new fields, we need a migration!

 ```terminal
 symfony console make:migration
 ```

-again, and then migrate it:
+Then migrate:

 ```terminal
 symfony console doctrine:migrations:migrate